openservicebrokerapi/servicebroker/spec.md

   Typically, Services will expose some API that can be invoked to perform some action.
 However, there can also be non-interactive Services that can perform the desired actions without direct prompting from the Application.

+- *Service Plan*: A tier of capabilities or service-level defined by the service provider; e.g.
+  Bronze/Silver/Gold, Small/Medium/Large, Shared/Dedicated.

 - *Service Broker*: Service Brokers manage the lifecycle of Services.
 Platforms interact with Service Brokers to provision, and manage, Service Instances